KNJ/nore/README.md

 @include gutter(gl, 12);
 ```

-This will generate the following.
+This will generate the following:

 ```css
 @media only screen and (min-width: 980px){